 Being a mom means you immediately have something in common.
 If you find moms of kids a similar age as your child, well, that is a great starting point for a friendship.
 Especially at preschool drop off or pick-up, you can have a chance to meet and have a quick chat with a fellow mom of a child in your child’s class.
 If a class-wide invitation is extended for a birthday party, well that’s another opportunity to meet other moms.

 I tell you though; it has been hard for me to connect past the polite chit-chat.
 But I’ll keep trying.
 It is bound to happen eventually right?
+Finding these mom friendships with moms in the same season as you is so important.

 Be a friend to make a friend.